viveksondhiya/QuizSpringBootApplication/README.md

 <h1>Spring Boot Application </h1>
 The main class of the Quiz application is QuizApplication, which is annotated with @SpringBootApplication.
 It also enables scheduling with the @EnableScheduling annotation.
 •	<h3>Annotation:</h3> @SpringBootApplication <br>
-	**Description:** Indicates that this is a Spring Boot application. <br>
+	Description: Indicates that this is a Spring Boot application. <br>
-	**Location:** com.Quiz.QuizApplication <br>
+	Location: com.Quiz.QuizApplication <br>
 •	<h3>Annotation:</h3> @EnableSchedu ling <br>
-	**Description:** Enables scheduling support for the application. <br>
+	Description: Enables scheduling support for the application. <br>
-	**Location:** com.Quiz.QuizApplication <br>
+	Location: com.Quiz.QuizApplication <br>
-<h3>Maven Configuration</h3>
+<h1>Maven Configuration</h1>
 The Quiz application uses Maven as the build and dependency management tool.
 The project's dependencies and plugins are defined in the pom.xml file.
 <h2>Dependencies:</h2>
-•	Spring Boot starter dependencies for web, data JPA, test, and devtools.
+•	Spring Boot starter dependencies for web, data JPA, test, and devtools.<br>
-•	MySQL Connector/J dependency for connecting to the MySQL database.
+•	MySQL Connector/J dependency for connecting to the MySQL database. <br>
-•	Springfox Swagger dependencies for API documentation.
+•	Springfox Swagger dependencies for API documentation. <br>
 <h2>Plugins:</h2>
-•	Spring Boot Maven Plugin for building and packaging the application.
+•	Spring Boot Maven Plugin for building and packaging the application.<br>
 <h2>Additional Notes</h2>
-•	The project is built with Java version 17.
+•	The project is built with Java version 17. <br>
-•	The project follows the standard Spring Boot project structure.
+•	The project follows the standard Spring Boot project structure.<br>
 <h2>Conclusion :</h2>
 the provided code represents a Quiz application built with Spring Boot.
 The application allows users to create quizzes, track the status of active quizzes, retrieve quiz results, and manage quizzes in the database.
 Key features include quiz creation, quiz status management, quiz retrieval by ID or all quizzes, active quiz tracking, quiz result retrieval, quiz result scheduling, and database persistence using Spring Data JPA.
-Additionally, the application integrates with Swagger to provide API documentation.
+Additionally, the application integrates with Swagger to provide API documentation.<br>
 Overall, the Quiz application demonstrates the use of Spring Boot, and Spring Data JPA.
 It can be further enhanced with additional functionality such as user authentication, scoring, and more advanced quiz management features based on specific requirements.